 So, though the market itself delights with its mix of traditional Christmas sights and smells, make sure you also wander through the surrounds.

-The glades either side of the square usually feature a fair few seasonal highlights, such as a nativity scene trail and a Ferris wheel.
+The glades either side of the square feature a fair few seasonal highlights.
+These typically include a nativity scene trail and a Ferris wheel.
+And various gastronomy stands…so you can enjoy a snack or mug of punch away from the full market bustle.

-The decorations and lights turn parts of the park into a romantic wonderland (if you ignore the people and phones).
+The decorations and lights turn parts into a romantic wonderland (if you ignore the people and phones).
 And the romance goes all the way up to 11 with the now traditional Tree of Hearts, which I can never seem to photograph adequately.

 A bit kitschig and twee?